Naity17/PAW-website-project/README.md

 With it I hope they manage to attract more donations and get in contact with more foster parents for their sheltered animals.
 ## Demo

+Here is a link to the live version on the site on GitHub Pages - https://naity17.github.io/PAW-website-project/

 ## UX
 The UX is designed to attract two main target groups: